Come ride Ferris wheels. Or maybe paddle around the lake. Oh, and did I also mention this is all happening 400 feet underground?

 How Much Does It Cost?

-This place is open year round and will cost you about 15 lei (or around $4).
+This place is open year round and will cost you about 15 lei (or around $4) for students or 30 lei for regular price.
 That’s it!
 Not a bad price to see something you’ll only see once in your life, right?

 Where Is It?